By Kathy Barton

 Once the community is live, it is important to continuously moderate the interactions, maintain and refresh the content, and assess and act on the community metrics.

 LIVE Webinar Oct.
-23rd: Increasing Customer Engagement with Social Media Communities
+23rd: Increasing Customer Engagement with Digital Customer Communities

 Best Practices for a Branded Community